mightymatth/earthquake-tools/tg-bot/README.md

 #### Description

-The bot let you subscribe to certain rules and send notifications on earthquakes with given parameters.
+It makes you able to receive notifications of recent earthquakes by making subscriptions configured with parameters such as magnitude, location, and observing radius.

 #### Commands